LEWISBIRCH2/LEWISBIRCH2.github.io/README.md

 This project was developed using a MERN stack, which consists of MongoDB, Express, React, and Node.js.
 The key features of this application include (but aren't limited to):
 - The ability for users to create and login to their own accounts, with encryption security measures built in
 - Swift API calls being returned in a custom, user-legible format, whilst making use of paginatation to minimise server stress
+- A fully deployed backend (using Render) to provide users with permanent website uptime
 - Thematic styling and WCAG friendly layouts, resulting in a consistently high Lighthouse Accessibility score
 - Coherent naming conventions which help users using assistive technology to navigate all pages